ZebMcKayhan/WireguardManager/README.md

 ```
 This is really handy if you want to change the location of a specific computer rapidly, but it requires you to continously work with wgm over SSH.

+Note: if you already have rules explicit for this IP setup in policy rules, there is a risk that this rule might be temporarily removed when issuing @home. this command should only be issued against IPs which does not have any explicit rules (Thanks to SNB Forum member @chongnt for finding this).

 ## Manage/Setup IPSETs for policy based routing
 - cooming soon